-- You can record up to 29 minutes of uninterrupted video. - The maximum file size for the uninterrupted video recording is 96 GB.
-Once a recording exceeds this file size, the overrun will be automatically stored in a new file (but cannot be longer than 29 min). - As only part of the sensor area is used in video recordings, the relevantly effective focal length is increased, which slightly reduces the size of the image sections. - Some menu items are unavailable in Video mode.
+- As only part of the sensor area is used in video recordings, the relevantly effective focal length is increased, which slightly reduces the size of the image sections. - The max. file size for uninterrupted video recording is 96 GB.
+Once a recording exceeds this file size, the overrun will be automatically stored in a new file. - Some menu items are unavailable in Video mode.
 The text in the relevant line is displayed in gray to signify the existence of a submenu. - Unlike in picture mode, the joystick is used exclusively for focusing (metering and saving).
 A coupling of exposure metering and focusing is not done, no matter which metering method is selected.